cdl-geneseo/geneseo-dictionary/A/Awkward-Flag.md

 # Awkward Flag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Awkward Flag

 Created by  Zachary Arthur, last modified by  Unknown User (kec3) on Nov 29, 2010

 (NN): imaginary flag a person waves when experiencing an embarrassing situation.
 (F06)